aviz92/pytest-collect-requirements/README.md

 # pytest-collect-requirements

-A pytest plugin to collect test requirements from external sources and parameterize tests accordingly.
+A pytest plugin to collect test requirements from tests marked with the `@pytest.mark.requirements(...)` marker. <br>
+This plugin allows you to specify requirements for your tests and collect them without executing the tests themselves.

 ---